HandOfGod94/kafkatail/README.md

 ## Overview

-Tail kafka logs on console from a topic having messages in any format: Plaintext, proto, ...
+A CLI app to tail kafka logs on console from any topic having messages in any format: Plaintext, proto, ...

 ## Installation